goto-eof/elisys-esp32-weather-station-client-rust/README.md

 # Known issues

 Sometimes the DHT11 temperature and humidity sensor goes in timeout.
 It depends on the driver that is used in this application.
-I introduced an insistent check of the sensor data (it tries, if I am not wrong, about 100 times, before give up).
+I introduced an insistent check of the sensor data (it tries, if I am not wrong, about 100 times, before giving up).
 If your DTH11 goes **always** in timeout, then I suggest you to changed the driver (try another rust crate: for DHT11 there are about 3-5 drivers) or write yourself a driver based on the official documentation of the device.

 If you found a bug, please ping me [here](https://andre-i.eu/#contactme).